sacreman/docker-centos7-ansible/README.md

 Use the `make` commands mentioned in the section below to build and interact with the container.

-Don't edit the `Makefile` or `Rockerfile` unless you know what you're doing.
+Don't edit the `Makefile` or `Rockerfile`, they should work out of the box.
+The only reason to change these files are if you need to expose ports, add galaxy requirements or alter the container base image.

 Add Ansible roles into `roles/` and reference them in `playbook.yaml` so they run.